-Minimum Sentences for Felonies Involving Firearms
+Understanding Minimum Sentences For Felonies Involving Firearms Under Florida’s 10-20-Life Law

 In the state of Florida, you can end up serving significant prison time if you are convicted of certain types of felonies and those felonies involved a firearm.
 This is because of Florida’s “10-20-Life” law that creates minimum prison sentence requirements for these types of offenses.